-The AAMD recently invited comments on a draft updated Scope of Practice of a Medical Dosimetrist.
-This document has been extensively reviewed by various Radiation Oncology professionals and reflects the current scope of the professional role of medical dosimetry in alignment with various regulatory requirements and clinical practice guidelines.
-It is anticipated that the final document will be presented at the AAMD 44th Annual Meeting in Anaheim, CA in June 2019.
+The AAMD completed updates to the Scope of Practice of a Medical Dosimetrist and Practice Standards for the Medical Dosimetrist in May 2019.
+These documents were extensively reviewed by various Radiation Oncology professionals and reflect the current scope of the professional role of medical dosimetry in alignment with various regulatory requirements and clinical practice guidelines.
+The final documents were presented at the AAMD 44th Annual Meeting in Anaheim, CA in June 2019.
+View the presentation handouts.

-In addition the Scope of Practice is designed to educate professionals in the fields of health care, education, other communities of interest and the general public regarding the expectations of the Qualified Medical Dosimetrist.
-The document can be used by individual facilities to develop job descriptions and practice parameters.
+In addition, this Scope of Practice is designed to educate professionals in the fields of health care, education, the general public, and other communities of interest regarding the expectations of the QMD.
+This document can be used by individual facilities to develop job descriptions and practice parameters.

 The American Association of Medical Dosimetrists (AAMD) and the Medical Dosimetrist Certification Board (MDCB) recently reviewed the American Society of Radiologic Technologists (ASRT) Practice Standards posted for public comment.
 Both organizations are concerned that the standards as stated, both text highlighted for change and text not highlighted for change, do not adequately reflect the medical dosimetry profession.
 We find the language to be dated and not accurately indicative of current medical dosimetry practice.